-During the year a lease liability interest expense of \$269 was recognised in the income statement (2020: \$-)
+During the year a lease liability interest expense of \$397 was recognised in the income statement (2021: \$269)

-Commercial buildings classified as investment property are leased to tenants under operating leases with rentals payable monthly.
+In 2022 commercial buildings classified as investment property are leased to tenants under operating leases with rentals payable monthly.
 Lease payments for some contracts include CPI increases, but there are no other variable lease payments that depend on an index or rate.
 Where considered necessary to reduce credit risk, the company may obtain bank guarantees for the term of the lease.